project-rig/rig/docs/source/circuit_sim_tutorial/01_hello_world/README.rst

 Next we'll load our application using the :py:meth:`~rig.machine_control.MachineController.load_application` method.
-This method loads our application onto core 1 of chip (0, 0), checks it was loaded successfully and then starts the program executing before returning.
+This method loads our application onto core 1 of chip (0, 0), checks it was loaded successfully and then starts the program executing.

 .. literalinclude:: hello.py
     :language: python